deviljin112/Python-TDD-Test-Task/README.md

 # Python-TDD-Test-Task

+## Requirements

+You will need to import the following modules into your project:

+- `import unittest`
+- `import pytest`

 ## Initialising the Test Code

 First we need to create a class that will act as the testing environment.
 To do that we need to inherit from the `unittest.TestCase`.
 Then we need to make a class variable that will create an instance of the class we will be testing.